asiimwe65/CCNA/notes/Ethernet layer.md

 It is not forwarded by a router, unless the router is configured to route multicast packets.

 The range of IPv4 multicast addresses is 224.0.0.0 to 239.255.255.255

+MAC ADDRESS TABLE
+The switch dynamically builds the MAC address table by examining the source MAC address of the frames received on a port.
+The switch forwards frames by searching for a match between the destination MAC address in the frame and an entry in the MAC address table.

+🌟 1.
+What is an Ethernet Switch?
+An Ethernet switch is a device that connects multiple devices (PCs, printers, servers, etc.) on a Local Area Network (LAN) and allows them to communicate efficiently.
+It works at Layer 2 (Data Link Layer) of the OSI model and uses MAC addresses to make decisions.

+🔥 2.
+Switch Learning (MAC Address Learning)
+When a switch is powered on, its MAC address table (or CAM table) is empty.
+Here’s what happens step by step:

+📦 Step 1: A frame arrives at the switch

+The switch checks the frame’s source MAC address and the port it came from.

+📝 Step 2: The switch records this information

+It stores the MAC address and associates it with the port in its MAC address table.

+Example:

+MAC Address	Port
+00:11:22:33:44:55	1
+AA:BB:CC:DD:EE:FF	3

+🎯 Now the switch knows where that device is.

+📤 3.
+Switch Forwarding (Frame Forwarding)
+When the switch receives a frame it must deliver:

+✅ If the destination MAC address is in the MAC table:

+The switch forwards the frame directly to the associated port.
+This is called unicast forwarding.
+📌 Efficient: Only the target device receives the frame.

+❌ If the destination MAC address is NOT in the MAC table:

+The switch floods the frame out of all ports except the one it arrived on.
+📌 This is because the switch doesn’t yet know where the destination is.

+🚀 Frame Forwarding Methods on Cisco Switches
+There are three main methods:

+1️⃣ Store-and-Forward Switching
+✅ How it works:

+The switch receives the entire frame, including the trailer (CRC).

+It checks for errors using the Cyclic Redundancy Check (CRC).

+If the frame has no errors, it forwards it.

+If the frame has errors, it discards it.

+📌 Key features:

+Performs error checking (CRC).

+Supports Quality of Service (QoS) because the full frame is available for inspection.

+Introduces a small latency since it waits for the whole frame.

+🎯 Use case: Default on Cisco switches (modern models).

+2️⃣ Cut-Through Switching
+✅ How it works:

+The switch starts forwarding the frame as soon as it reads the destination MAC address (first 6 bytes of the frame header).

+It does not wait for the entire frame or check for errors.

+📌 Key features:

+Very low latency (ideal for high-speed networks).

+No error checking – corrupted frames are forwarded.

+Faster but less reliable compared to store-and-forward.

+🎯 Use case: Environments where speed is more critical than error checking (like high-performance computing).

+3️⃣ Fragment-Free Switching (Modified Cut-Through)
+✅ How it works:

+The switch waits to read the first 64 bytes of the frame before forwarding.

+Why 64 bytes?
+Because most Ethernet collisions and errors occur in the first 64 bytes.

+Helps avoid forwarding frames damaged during collisions.

+📌 Key features:

+Balances speed and reliability.

+Checks for collision fragments but not full CRC.

+🎯 Use case: Older Cisco switches or networks prone to collisions.